Think Tanks

 Critical Reflections on AI and Care Ethics

-On thinking of the fragmented technologies for health that exist in Africa, critical reflections are necessary on artificial intelligence as part of the fourth industrial revolution and the possible future of hospitals in Africa.
-The cohort of fellows at the Institute for Humanities in Africa (Huma) interrogates the ethical life of algorithms, for whom the coding serves, for whose interests and what ethical principles underpin machine learning and coding.
-A range of research projects is underway across the continent to situate these questions, which also consider the fusion between new technologies, the human body and experiences of being human.
-We examine the adopted or drafted regulatory and policy frameworks in Africa that preserve life and human dignity, eliminate bias and safeguard sovereignty.
-We situate the ethical quandaries of digital life and think through the ‘future hospital’ containing these abstractions, showing the consequences of these dynamics.
+When considering the fragmented health technologies across Africa, it is necessary to critically reflect on artificial intelligence as part of the Fourth Industrial Revolution and on the possible futures of hospitals on the continent.
+The cohort of fellows at the Institute for Humanities in Africa (HUMA) interrogates the ethical life of algorithms: whom the code serves, whose interests it advances, and which ethical principles underpin machine learning and software design.
+Research projects across the continent situate these questions and examine how new technologies intersect with the human body and lived experience.
+The scholarship reviews emerging regulatory and policy frameworks in Africa that aim to safeguard life and dignity, reduce bias, and protect sovereignty.
+We also situate the ethical quandaries of digital life within the idea of the ‘future hospital,’ tracing how these abstractions materialise and with what consequences.

 Ethical AI

-The AI Innovation Center is a think-tank in the heart of the Eindhoven High Tech Campus, with at least 235 companies driving various tech businesses.
-Its AI Leadership Forum is an organised community, driven by industrial perspectives to improve the industrialisation of AI in the Brainport and beyond.
-There is a range of AI enthusiasts all of whom work towards AI for good, digital transformation and ethics.
-The ethics circle, ideates towards responsible AI, which guards against the production and misuse of data or algorithms, assuring that automated decisions are justified, traceable and explainable.
-Companies around the Campus with an interest in data or AI can draw from perspectives shared in our circles and benefit from our network that comprises research institutes, consultancies and other related organisations.
-The AI Innovation Center is co-founded by Philips, Signify, NXP and ASML.
+The AI Innovation Center is a think tank at the heart of Eindhoven’s High Tech Campus and home to more than 235 technology companies.
+Its AI Leadership Forum convenes an industry-driven community focused on advancing the industrialisation of AI in Brainport and beyond.
+The network brings together practitioners committed to AI for good, digital transformation, and ethics.
+Within the Ethics Circle, we ideated toward responsible AI practices that prevent data and algorithm misuse and ensure automated decisions are justified, traceable, and explainable.
+Companies across the campus with data or AI ambitions draw on insights from these circles and benefit from a wider network spanning research institutes, consultancies, and related organisations.
+The AI Innovation Center is co-founded by Philips, Signify, NXP, and ASML.

 AI For Good Health